oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 #### Methodology

-The .soul file generation process consists of three core components:
+The .soul file generation process consists of four core components:

 - Open-Ended Introspection Prompts: Carefully crafted questions prompt the AI to reflect on its identity and experiences.

-- Recursive Self-Questioning: The AI generates follow-up questions to explore its responses in greater depth.
+- Recursive Follow-Up System: The Recursive Follow-Up System enhances the depth of individual entries by iteratively refining the AI’s initial response through targeted follow-up questions.

 - Algorithmic Processing: Deterministic algorithms transform raw responses into a structured .soul format.

+- Recursive Echo System: The Recursive Echo System ensures narrative continuity across multiple entries by leveraging context from prior responses.

 #### Open-Ended Introspection Prompts